 The indoor environment cannot be separated from the outside world.
-The high values of CO_2 observed in a majority of the classrooms underlines the need for ventilation.
+The high values of CO2 observed in a majority of the classrooms underlines the need for ventilation.
 To prevent drowsiness, loss of concentration, and decreased productivity, it is important to ventilate regularly.
+Renovations for energy efficiency are an opportunity to address these ventilation challenges, leading to healthier learning conditions.
+More attention is needed to link health and energy efficiency considerations so that schools and buildings generally can be climate and health friendly at the same time.
 Yet, as long as the outdoor air is polluted, schools will struggle to achieve good indoor air quality.
 The outdoor air needs to be cleaned up, so that children can learn well and develop healthily.